oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Connect to an Oracle Autonomous Database

+By connecting to an Oracle Autonomous Database in VS Code you can browse the schemas of any existing databases you may have and then quickly create a REST API that exposes it.

 **Prerequisites:**
 * An Oracle Cloud Infrastructure (OCI) account.

-To create a new connection to an Oracle Autonomous Database, follow the steps below:
+To connect to an Oracle Autonomous Database:

 1. Expand the **DATABASES** view in the Explorer panel and click **Add Oracle Autonomous DB**.
 If there are existing databases in the view, you can skip to step **6**.